AdamSobieski/adamsobieski.github.io/metamathematics/index.md

   }
 }
 ```

-Optionally, existing content (e.g., objects, expressions, rows, or subgraphs) which match specified patterns can, alongside any newly produced content, be copied from existing sets, tables, or graphs into new ones.

 Discussed, below, are systems which process multiple rules in parallel and systems which have dynamic sets of rules.